szymon2024/gps-labs/gps_lab07/README.md

 Due to the large number of satellites or a long time span in the navigation file, the resulting sky plot may become cluttered.
-In such cases, the prnFilter parameter can be used to display only the trajectories of selected satellites.
+In such cases, the prnFilter parameter can be used to plot only the trajectories of selected satellites.

 This project was developed with assistance from Microsoft Copilot.